Braty Hadiukiny

 Braty Hadiukiny (Брати Гадюкіни), or simply Hady (Гади) is a Ukrainian rock band from Lviv, one of the most successful Ukrainian bands of Soviet times.
 The band's musical style combines different genres such as rock'n'roll, blues, punk, reggae, funk and folk.
 Ironic song lyrics contain a lot of local vernacularisms, slang and surzhyk.
 The name translates as "Hadyukin Brothers", where the fictional last name Hadyukin is derived from the word hadyuka, or "viper".
 The abbreviation literally means "snakes" (In Ukrainian the two words are cognates.)

+Career

 The band was active mainly between 1988 and 1996.
+Before 1989 they performed together with Sestrychka Vika under the name Sestrychka Vika i Braty Hadiukiny.
+In their initial years "Hady" participated in a number of concerts in Kyiv and Moscow.
+After their success at the Chervona Ruta, in the early 1990s the band toured Ukraine and also played concerts in Canada, Belgium, Germany, Slovakia and France.
+Braty Hadiukiny was also the first Ukrainian underground band to reach prominence in Russia, playing in Moscow with the organizational support of Russian star Alla Pugacheva.
+After 1992 they co-operated with a number of Ukrainian music artists, including Plach Yeremiyi, Mertvy Piven and Oleksandr Ksenofontov (husband of Ruslana).
 In January 2006 they held a big solo concert in Kyiv which was a big event in Ukrainian media space and was visited by a lot of famous people (including Yulia Tymoshenko the prime minister at the time).
 After the band's leader Serhiy Kuzminskyi died in 2009 a big tribute concert was held in 2011, joined by prominent Ukrainian rock musicians such as Komu Vnyz, Vopli Vidoplyasova, Okean Elzy and others.
-In 2014 the rest of the band members released a new album (the first one since 1996).
+In 2014 the rest of the band members released a new studio album (the first one since 1996).

+Style

+The band's music combines elements of post-punk, rhythm-and-blues, rock'n'roll, reggae and other Western styles with Ukrainian folk elements, such as kolomyika.
+The texts are written in Galician suburban argot and marked with irony, humour and cynicism.
+A typical (anti-)hero of "Hady"'s songs is a moderate ordinary person, so called rahul (рагуль - a Ukrainian slur word used for a provincial person of low social standing).
+The originality of the band's aesthetics stem from the satirical depiction of human brutality and lack of culture (жлобство).

+Legacy

+Significant influence of the band's music on the Ukrainian society is demonstrated by the fact, that expressions from a number of their songs started to be widely used in common speech.
+For example, the word Bandershtadt, which was used in the name of one of their albums as an ironic name of Lviv (derived from the name of Stepan Bandera and German word Stadt - "city") has since been used by Leopolitans as a mark of pride for their city, and inspired the name of a musical festival.